Information is Key in Debt Recovery

 To highlight the issue we face the Money & Pensions Service (MaPS) predicts the number of people needing help with debt will climb for at least the next 18 months – increasing by more than 60 percent and not peaking until next Christmas.

 The solution for creditors

-The solution for creditors is to understand their customers true individual financial positions.
-This is not giving them a call and asking them but it involves a deep dive with data prior to any contact and information provision from a specialist provider.
-With the right financial background data one can understand some of the following
+The solution for creditors is to understand their customer’s true individual financial positions.
+This is not giving them a call and ask them but it involves a deep dive with data prior to any contact and information provision from a specialist provider.
+With the right financial background data, one can understand some of the following

 - Assets that the debtor may have such as a housing asset